kullervo16/checklist/README.md

 You can find your checklists based on the tags and reached milestones.
 They are presented in the tagcloud in the select page
 ![alt text](doc/screenshot_tagcloud.png "the tagcloud page")

+## REST interface

+All data is exposed via a REST interface.
+We support following resources :

+* /checklists
+* /templates
+* /milestones
+* /tags
+* /userInfo

+These resources can be accessed on **/rest/<resource name>**.

+## Health

+We also expose the health of the application via **/health**.
+It will report HTTP 200 when ok (with some human readable information), and HTTP 500 otherwise.

+This information can be used to create a monitoring page or in a system like Openshift to allow the system to take action when the application becomes unhealthy.